 2013.
 “The Hidden Past of Pantelleria: Field Report of the First Season of the Pantelleria Project,” Archaeological Institute of America, Annual Meeting, Seattle, WA.

 2012.
 “Investigating Identity Formation through Material Culture and Social Practices at Emporion, Spain,”Joukowsky Institute for Archaeology and the Ancient World, Brown University, Providence, RI.

 2012.
 “Gender and Italian Archaeology,” American Institute of Archaeology, Annual Meeting, Philadelphia, PA.

 2011.
 Organizer and Chair, “Worlds of Sacrifice: Exploring the Past and Present of Gifts for the Gods,” Institute of European and Mediterranean Archaeology, University at Buffalo, Buffalo, NY.

 2010.
 “Artifacts versus Ecofacts: Redefining the Meaning of Material Culture,” Society for American Archaeology, Annual Meeting, St. Louis, MO.

 2009.
 “Gifts of War and Death: The Elephants of Pyrrhus at Capena,” Association of Social Anthropologists Conference, Bristol, England.

 2008.
 “Questioning Colonization and Cultural Expansion at Marzabotto,” AIAC (International Association of Classical Archaeology), Rome.

-Acting President, Niagara Peninsula Chapter of the Archaeological Institute of America
+Program Coordinator, Niagara Peninsula Society of the Archaeological Institute of America